-In the spring of 1967, Roger was sent to Paris on a fashion assignment with another member of the Bournemouth clique, Jason Paul, a blond, blue eyed model born in the cathedral city of Winchester circa 1945.
-During the shoot the pair hit it off over their mutual love of music and hatched a plan to start a group on their return to the UK.
-They immediately set to work writing songs over drinks in dingy all night cafes and back at their digs in the bohemian Latin Quarter.
-Back in England they signed with Avon Entertainments, whose manager, Sam Newgarth, was a classical musician and founder of the Bournemouth Philharmonic Society.
-The pair christened their new endeavour Svensk (Swedish for Swedish).
+In the spring of 1967, Roger was sent to Paris on a fashion assignment with another member of the Bournemouth clique, Jason Paul, (birth name Bruce Brown) a blond, blue-eyed model born in the cathedral city of Winchester circa 1945.
+During the shoot, the pair hit it off over their mutual love of music and hatched a plan to start a group on their return to the UK.
+They immediately set to work writing songs over drinks in dingy all-night cafes and back at their digs in the bohemian Latin Quarter.
+When the pair returned to England, they signed with Avon Entertainments, whose manager, Sam Newgarth, was a classical musician and founder of the Bournemouth Philharmonic Society and christened their new endeavour Svensk (Swedish for Swedish).

 In his capacity as a photographer, Roger regularly came into the orbit of the American singer Roy ‘The Big O’ Orbison, who he looked on as a good friend.
 As a favour Roy introduced Svensk to Larry Page, the producer and manager of The Troggs.
-He was impressed with their charisma and confidence and signed them up to his own Page One label.
-Within a matter of weeks they were in the studio with Page and top arranger Colin Fretcher, recording their debut single “Dream Magazine”, a composition the pair had been working on in Paris.
-A huge pipe organ played by Fretcher dominates the song giving it a mysterious gothic mood while the B side, “Getting Old”, another Hopkins and Paul song, also had slight psychedelic overtones which guaranteed future notoriety for both songs as they regularly turn up on psych compilations.
+He was impressed with their charisma and confidence and signed them to his own Page One label.
+Within a matter of weeks they were in the studio with Page and top arranger Colin Fretcher, recording their debut single “Dream Magazine” (August 1967), a composition the pair had been working on in Paris.
+A huge pipe organ played by Fretcher dominates the song giving it a mysterious gothic mood while the B side, “Getting Old”, another Hopkins and Paul composition, also had slight psychedelic overtones which guaranteed future notoriety for both songs as they regularly turn up on compilations of psychedelic oddities and rarities.
 After the single hit the shops, The Beatles music publisher Dick James, took over their management and sent them on an exhausting tour throughout the UK and Europe to promote the disc under the groovy banner, ‘The sound of Svensk – A cultural revolution from two of the new beautiful people on the block’.
 All sounds a bit hippie drippy and slightly pompous now, but this was the swinging sixties.
-In November they followed up with “You”, an unremarkable pop song coated in lavish strings and a bugle refrain borrowed from “The Last Post”, while the B side was an uninspired cover of the Everly Brothers “All I Have to Do Is Dream”.
+In November they followed up with “You” (November 1967), an unremarkable pop song coated in lavish strings and a bugle refrain borrowed from “The Last Post”, while the B side was an uninspired cover of the Everly Brothers “All I Have to Do Is Dream”.
 The record, like its predecessor, failed to chart.

 Dream Magazine c/w Getting Old: Page One (POF 036) 1967